Peter-AK/paie_hr_solution_data/README.md

-Python version used:
+Python version used:3.12.4

-Requirements: See requirements.txt
+Module requirements: See requirements.txt